Jeremy Shockey: New York Giants

-Shockey was selected 14th in the first round of the 2002 NFL Draft by the New York Giants.
+Shockey was selected 14th in the first round of the 2002 NFL draft by the New York Giants.
 He quickly thrived in the NFL, receiving the inaugural Diet Pepsi NFL Rookie of the Year award, and being named to the Pro Bowl in four of his first five seasons (2002, 2003, 2005, and 2006).
 He was one of the focal points in the Giants offensive passing attack.

 Shockey signed a five-year contract extension with the Giants on October 12, 2005, making him the highest paid tight end in professional football.
 The contract had Shockey earning $26.38 million through 2011.
 Shockey turned in another strong performance during the 2006 season, catching 66 passes for 623 yards and tying a career-high with seven touchdown receptions.
 For his efforts, Shockey was named to the Pro Bowl.

 Possessing great athletic abilities to run routes and make crucial blocks, Shockey is equally known for his sometimes brash comments on other players and the media and for his antics off the field.
 During week 3 of the 2006 NFL season, he commented on a loss against Seattle by saying "We got outplayed, and we got outcoached.
 Write that down."
 Shockey apologized for the comment after speaking with head coach Tom Coughlin.

-On December 16, 2007, in week 15 of the season, while playing the Washington Redskins, Shockey suffered a fractured fibula and damage to his ankle.
+On December 16, 2007, in week 15 of the season, while playing against the Washington Redskins, Shockey suffered a fractured fibula and damage to his ankle.
 He underwent surgery, and would be out for the rest of the 2007 season.
 Kevin Boss then took over Shockey's spot as the starting tight end.

 After Shockey's season-ending injury, the Giants went on to win the NFC title and beat the previously undefeated New England Patriots in Super Bowl XLII.
 The Giants' success even without Shockey sparked immediate speculation that the team would be better without the often vocal and increasingly injured tight end.
 Shockey declined to participate in several Giants team celebrations, including a White House tribute for the new Super Bowl champions and the team's blue carpet ring ceremony.
-Rumors surfaced before the 2008 NFL Draft that the Giants were looking to trade Shockey.
+Rumors surfaced before the 2008 NFL draft that the Giants were looking to trade Shockey.

 After the draft came and went without such a trade, the team stated it planned to keep Shockey a Giant.
 But it was obvious that Shockey was upset during the team's minicamp in June.
 While teammates practiced, Shockey stayed in the locker room, much to the dismay of head coach Tom Coughlin.
 There also was a report that Shockey and general manager Jerry Reese got into a shouting argument during the camp.